LebronAl/RTree/README.md

-A N-dimensional RTree implementation in C++
+A N-dimensional RTree implemented in C++